Get The Help You Deserve

 As you navigate the streets, an introspective thought arises, inspired by the wisdom of Zen Buddhism.
 In the teachings of Zen, the concept of being present at the moment, fully aware of our surroundings, is paramount.

-It is a state of mind that encourages us to embrace every movement and engage with the world around us rather than succumbing to a fog of mindlessness.
-However, in this very same city, distracted driving poses a grave threat to this profound state of awareness.
+It is a state of mind that encourages us to embrace every movement and engage with the world rather than succumbing to a fog of mindlessness.
+However, in this city, distracted driving poses a grave threat to this profound state of awareness.

 Distracted Driving Statistics